 You may notice in the above lines that something is missing.
 To create a contract instance you need contractAbi and contractAddress.
 A contract address is a unique ID in the network in which our contract deployed.
 It takes 40 bytes of data and always starts with ‘0x’

-Contract Abi is json which represents all methods in our contract.
+Contract Abi is json that represents all methods in our contract.
 It determines how we should call specific methods what parameters are required and what we will receive as an output.

 In the example above, the Abi JSON has only one function ‘testMethod’ which takes one input parameter which should be a valid Ethereum address, then it is doing something we don’t know and in response, it returns a bool value of true or false.
 When thinking about client-server architecture we can compare abi to classic API endpoints information.